Look at our amazing video about plastic in the ocean - made by Aoife. Well done Aoife!

 Spellings, Handwriting and The Reading Challenge

-We will have handwriting every morning, year 3 and 4 are important years to receive your pen licence.
-There isn’t a rush for pens so you shouldn’t worry if you do not receive your pen licence I will be noticing how hard you are working in your books and praise will be given.
-Spellings will also be given out every week to be learnt and tasted the week later.
+We will have handwriting every morning in year 3 and some children have gained their pen licence.
+There isn’t a rush for pens so you shouldn’t worry if you do not receive your pen licence yet, I will be noticing how hard you are working in your books and praise will be given.
+Spellings will also be given out every week to be learnt and tested the week later.

 I will join you with Mr Hall on a Tuesday morning for PE and Mr Kelly will take our afternoon PE session on a Wednesday morning.
-Our PE skills are athletics and football.
-Please make sure you bring your PE kit with the correct uniform for both PE sessions.
+Please make sure you come to school in a PE kit on a Tuesday and Wednesday with your correct uniform to change back into.

 Homework and Spellings